 After all the votes are counted, will the country stand united, committed to overcoming our differences, or will we continue to let division define us?

 This is a moment to reflect and decide who we want to be and what kind of country we want to build.
-We can’t allow ourselves to be drawn into anger, to see one another as adversaries.
+We can’t allow ourselves to be drawn into anger, to see one another as either patriots or enemies.
 Time and again, our history has shown that unity is our greatest strength by coming together despite differences.

 Letting go of hate is an act of courage.
 It requires us to step back from the heat of the moment and recognize that such impulses only deepen our wounds.
 Hate thrives in isolation and fear, feeding a cycle that only consumes.
 The day after is a chance to choose differently, to reach toward connection and understanding.